 What Electron is not

 Electron is not enough by itself to justify every long-term bullish assumption.
-Small launch is valuable, but Rocket Lab’s larger market narrative depends on systems depth and Neutron execution.
+Small launch is valuable, but Rocket Lab’s larger market narrative depends on systems depth, defense programs and Neutron execution.

 The correct investor reading is balanced: Electron is not the whole story, but without Electron the rest of the story would be much weaker.
 It is the earned credibility beneath the more ambitious future claims.